projectsveltos/sveltos/docs/rolling_update_strategy.md

 ## MaxUpdate

 Indicates the maximum number of clusters that can be updated concurrently.
-Value can be an absolute number (e.g., 5) or a percentage of desired pods (e.g., 10%).
+Value can be an absolute number (e.g., 5) or a percentage of desired managed clusters (e.g., 10%).
 Defaults to 100%.

 Example: When this field is set to 30%, when the list of add-ons/applications in ClusterProfile changes, only 30% of matching clusters will be updated in parallel.
 Only when updates in those clusters succeed will other matching clusters be updated.